-- All members of staff have been provided with a copy of part one of the current version of 'Keeping Children Safe in Education' which covers safeguarding information for staff. - School leaders, including the DSL and governors will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B of KCSIE. - All members of staff have signed the personnel memo to confirm that they have read and understood the national guidance shared with them.
-This is stored in personnel files and sunmarised on the Single Central Record. - It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
-All staff are expected to re-read this policy at least annually (and following any updates) to ensure they understand our expectations and requirements. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety, which, amongst other things, will include ensuring an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) to ensure they are aware of the school internal safeguarding processes, as part of their induction.
-Staff receive an induction pack with a safeguarding leaflet as well as safeguarding training from a DSL.
-This training is regularly updated and is in line with advice from the local safeguarding partners.
+- All members of staff have been provided with a copy of part one and annex A of 'Keeping Children Safe in Education' 2023 which covers safeguarding information for staff. - o SLT, including the DSL, will read KCSIE in its entirety. - o School leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
+This information is kept and recorded by the headteacher's PA.

+It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
+All staff are expected to re-read this policy at least annually (and following any updates) to ensure they understand our expectations and requirements.

+All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety which, amongst other things, will include ensuring an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
+This will be achieved via specific training by the DSL/Deputy DSL.
+This training is regularly updated and is in line with advice from the safeguarding partners and explores the Kent processes to follow.

-- All governors receive appropriate safeguarding and child protection (including online safety) training at induction.
+- All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
 This training equips them with the knowledge to provide strategic challenge to test and assure that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
-This training is regularly updated. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) that is updated at least annually, to ensure they are aware of a range of safeguarding issues and how to report concerns. - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.

-In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-Safeguarding is covered as a standing item in all staff meetings and a child protection newsletter is shared with staff at three times per year.

-- Tunbury Primary School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies. - The DSL and headteacher will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained.
+This training is regularly updated by annual training and eLearning - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
+This training will be updated at least annually.
+This will be achieved via annual inset. - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
+This will be achieved via specific online safety training and annual updates. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+This will be achieved via email, bulletins, staff meetings, staff briefing and the safeguarding team on Microsoft Teams. - Simon Langton Girls' Grammar School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies via input from knowledgeable and experienced staff, inviting input at staff meetings, and pastoral manager drop-in sessions. - The DSL and headteacher will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained.

-7.2 Safer working practice
+7.2 Safer Working Practice